felixge/faster-than-c/README.md

 today I'd like to talk about "Faster than C?
 Parsing Node.js Streams!".

 Before I get started, I would like to appologize for the "Title Bait".
-This talk is analyzing the performance of JavaScript vs C-Bindings in node.js, but not JavaScript vs. C itself.
+This talk is analyzing the performance of JavaScript vs C-Bindings for MySQL in node.js, but not JavaScript vs. C itself.

 So, I have this module I wrote that lets you talk to MySQL databases in node.js.
 I started it because in early 2010 there were no MySQL modules for